Applying to master’s programmes

 tel. +358 2944 29290

 You can deliver the documents in person in a closed envelope to the mailbox of Admission Services.
-The white mailbox of Admission Services is located at Otakaari 1, Floor 1, on the corridor in front of Room Y198.
-"Admission Services" is written on the mailbox.
+The white mailbox of Admission Services is located at Otakaari 1, Floor 1, in the corridor in front of Room Y198.
+The mailbox is labelled with the name "Admission Services".
 The closed envelope can be submitted during the building's opening hours.
-Do not leave the documents anywhere else than to the Admission Services mailbox.
+Do not leave the documents anywhere else, the Admission Services mailbox is the only place to leave the documents in the campus area.
 Application documents are not checked or evaluated in the customer service.

 The sender is responsible for any charges related to the submission of application documents.
 If you send your documents by courier, indicate zero (0) as the monetary value of the shipment in order to avoid customs duty.

 The language of instruction at Aalto University is Finnish, Swedish or English.
-In order to be accepted, applicants are required to be proficient in the language of instruction of the study option, and demonstrate their proficiency by passing a language test, when necessary.
+In order to be eligible to apply, applicants are required to be proficient in the language of instruction of the study option, and demonstrate their proficiency by passing a language test, when necessary.
 The language test scores must meet the minimum requirements set by Aalto University.

 Applicants to programmes taught in English must demonstrate their proficiency with an official language test, unless they are exempt from the language test requirement.
 See the exemptions at the Exemptions from English language test requirement section below.